 This indicator was identified as Core Output Indicator 2b within the LDF Core Output Indicators.

 The objective of this indicator is to assess the extent to which the re-use of land is maximised within Chelmsford Borough.
-Planning Policy Statement 3: Housing states that nationally 60% of additional housing should be provided on previously developed land and through the conversion of existing buildings.

 Table 9 Net Dwelling Completions on Previously Developed Land (PDL)